“By 2016, millions of employees around the country could become newly eligible for overtime pay due to a change in federal rules.”

 Are you eligible for overtime payment?

-- According to the federal law, for overtime if they work more than 40 hours in a workweek.
+- According to the federal law, hourly employees are eligible for overtime if they work more than 40 hours in a workweek.

-- if they work more than 40 hours in a week.
+- Employees earning an annual salary of $23,660 or less is fit for overtime pay if they work more than 40 hours in a week.

 - Executive, administrative or professional employees are not suited for overtime pay.